GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 **Wand of Fire Bolt**, $1,800
 Uses [Inte].
 When used, a small trailing ball of fire is launched towards the target.
 This is a fire attack.

+**Wand of Frost**, $1,800
+Uses [Body].
+When used, a streak of freezing air crstals manifests towards the target.
+This is a cold attack.

 **Wand of Hellflies**, $1,800
 Uses [Prcp].
 When used, glowing butterflies of all colors fly towards the foe in a stream, each of them being consumed by a black flame.
 This is a necrotic attack.

+**Wand of Lightning**, $1,800
+Uses [Rflx].
+When used, a bolt of lightning strikes the foe.
+This is an electric attack.

 **Wand of Missiles**, $1,800
 Uses [Inte].
 When used, a colorful translucent bolt is hurled at the foe.
 This is a bolt attack.